bdjang/data-email-templates/README.md

 ## Extending Interactivity to iOS Mail

 In order to create this interactive effect in devices using iOS Mail, add an empty anchor tag in each `<td>` cell.
-This will allow iOS users to "click" individual `<td>` cells and trigger the hover state.
+This will allow iOS users to "click" individual `<td>` cells and trigger the hover state effect.

 ```html
 <table>